juliendelplanque/mathex/repository/Mathex-AMS.package/MAMSEnvironment.class/README.md

-I represent an AMS environment that can have a star.
-For example: equation can be \equation or \equation*.
+I represent an AMS environment.